hl7au/au-fhir-base/pages/_includes/au-patient-intro.md

 To indicate an interpreter service is required, extension interpreter required=true should be set.
 If the language for interpreter service is known then it should be included in communication.language with communication.preferred=true.
 If communication.preferred=true is not set when interpreter required=true then it may be understood that an interpreter is required but the language for the interpreter service is not known.

+Gender is supported as administrative gender for identifying patient records and other administrative requirements.
+The core extension [Gender Identity](http://hl7.org/fhir/R4/extension-patient-genderidentity.html) is available to represent a patient's personal gender and social identity, but this not yet supported in AU Base Patient (as the terminology is considered inappropriate for use in Australia).

 **Examples**

 [Patient with IHI, medicare card, and Health Care Card](Patient-example0.html)